whalepiz/Drosera-Network/README.md

 Make sure to enter all the above information correctly for the script to function properly.

-## 🏁 Final Steps
+## Last Steps

 1. **Monitor Node Status**:
-   - After the script completes, visit the Drosera dashboard at [https://app.drosera.io/](https://app.drosera.io/) to check for green blocks indicating node liveness.
+   Once the script finishes, head over to the [https://app.drosera.io/](https://app.drosera.io/) to check for green blocks, which indicate that your node is live and functioning properly.
-   - You can also view Docker logs to monitor the nodes:
+   You can also monitor the node’s activity through Docker logs:

      ```bash
      cd ~/Drosera-Network